jdejesu2/itmd-362-pp/pp-04/readme.md

 Small commits to your Production Problems repository that include:

 1) photographs of sketches of your new design, from your sketchbook
 2) an explanation of three different points of guidance from your chosen guidelines (point to the specific URL where the guidance can be found) that you implemented in your sketch, written below:

-* HCI Guidline One (URL):
+* HCI Guidline One (URL): https://developer.apple.com/ios/human-interface-guidelines/controls/buttons/
-* How you implemented it in your sketch:
+* How you implemented it in your sketch: I took the usage of title-case for titles where it states that you should capitalize every word, to me it informs the reader that it's the beginning of a new task.
+Also the keep titles short since they say that overly long text can crowd your interface really can really through off user with small screens.

 * HCI Guidline Two (URL):
 * How you implemented it in your sketch:

 * HCI Guidline Three (URL):
-* How you implemented it in your sketch: